hashicorp/terraform-provider-azurerm/website/docs/r/policy_set_definition.html.markdown

 # azurerm_policy_set_definition

 Manages a policy set definition.

-Policy set definitions (also known as policy initiatives) do not take effect until they are assigned to a scope using a Policy Set Assignment.
+-> **NOTE:**  Policy set definitions (also known as policy initiatives) do not take effect until they are assigned to a scope using a Policy Set Assignment.

 ## Example Usage